Staff Directory

 Sharon NelsonChiefchief@selkirkfn.com101

-Jessica AlfredCrow Councilloralfredj@selkirkfn.comN/A
+Jessica AlfredCrow Councilloralfredj@selkirkfn.com101

-Ashley EdzerzaCrow Councilloredzerzaa@selkirkfn.comN/A
+Ashley EdzerzaCrow Councilloredzerzaa@selkirkfn.com

-Cody SimsWolf Councillorsimsc@selkirkfn.comN/A
+Cody SimsWolf Councillorsimsc@selkirkfn.com

-Patrick McGintyWolf Councillormcgintyp@selkirkfn.comN/A
+Patrick McGintyWolf Councillormcgintyp@selkirkfn.com

-Amy JohnnyElder Councillorjohnnya@selkirkfn.comN/A
+Amy JohnnyElder Councillorjohnnya@selkirkfn.com

-Keyshawn SawyerYouth Councillorjohnnya@selkirkfn.comN/A
+Keyshawn SawyerYouth Councillorsawyerk@selkirkfn.com

 Executive